Foster Care

 Once you've completed all the steps to become a licensed foster parent in Indiana, the exciting matching process begins!

-This is where your foster care organization carefully considers your unique strengths, preferences, and family dynamics to find the best match for both you and the child in need of care.
+Your foster care organization will carefully consider your preferences and family dynamics to find the best match for both you and the child in foster care.

-In Indiana, the goal is to place children in homes where they can thrive emotionally and physically.
-You'll work closely with your licensed agency worker to ensure the child placed with you aligns with your family's capabilities and home environment.
+In Indiana, the goal is to place children in homes where they can thrive both emotionally and physically.
+You'll work closely with your licensed organization to ensure the child placed with you aligns with your family's capabilities and home environment.

-• The child's age and gender preferences specified.
+• The child's age and any gender preferences specified

 The matching process is about creating the best possible environment for everyone involved.
 Don't hesitate to ask questions and express your thoughts during this time!

-The day has finally arrived - a child is being welcomed into your Indiana foster home!
-This is an exciting and important time for both you and the child in care.
+When placement day arrives, a child is welcomed into your foster home!
+This is an exciting and important time for both you and the child in your care.

-When a child is placed with you, your chosen foster care organization will provide you with essential information.
-This typically includes:
+When a child is placed with you, your chosen foster care organization will provide you with essential information that typically includes:

 6. Continuing Preservice Sessions